Sonsbeek '86

 Publisher: Veen-Reflex

-48 artists 45 artworks ⋅ 3 glass pavilions designed by Benthem Crouwel Architects and Wiek Röling 78.000 paying visitors
+48 artists 45 artworks ⋅ 3 glass pavilions, designed by Benthem Crouwel architects and Wiek Röling 78.000 paid visits

 Still visible in Arnhem